Aidarous-Jibril/Dynamic-Php-website/README.md

 # Dynamic-Php-website
-This website is completely dynamic and built it by Php and JS
+ Building a completely dynamic Restaurant Website from Scratch with PHP, this wesite is built by HTML, CSS, JS with Real world PHP applications.
+Wanna see the appearance of the website ? well, take a look pictures of the site in website_images folder.